lucas-ferreira1/lucas-ferreira1/README.md

 📫 How to reach me

-Feel free to reach out via e-mail lucas.ferreira@poli.ufrj.br or on <a href = "https://www.linkedin.com/in/lucas-de-souza-ferreira">Linkedin!
+Feel free to reach out via e-mail lucas.souza-ferreira@student-cs.fr or on <a href = "https://www.linkedin.com/in/lucas-de-souza-ferreira">Linkedin!